-Helping divers make informed decisions about training, gear, skills, and safety at every stage of their journey.
+Helping divers make informed choices about training, skills, safety, and gear.

 My Spare Scuba Gear

 Not all the gear I purchase ends up a good or useful purchase.
-Some of it ends up in a spare bin to either hand out to friends or replace a primary broken item in a pinch.
+Some of it ends up in a spare bin to hand out to friends or to replace a primary broken item in a pinch.

-Aqualung Leg3nd Regulators
+Leg3nd

-- Aqualung Leg3nd Regulators
+Aqualung - Leg3nd

 Watch Ultra 2 w/ Oceanic+